devhusnain/dataStreaming/README.md

 # dataStreaming

+#How To Install Docker Compose on Ubuntu 20.04
+Now that we know what Docker Compose is, let's dive into installing the latest Docker Compose on Ubuntu.
+We'll borrow from the official Docker Compose Linux install docs, but we'll streamline the process here so you can hit the ground running with this demo project.
+Once Docker Compose is installed on our Ubuntu 20.04 system, we'll use it to run a simple multi-service demo app.

+#Prerequisites
+Access to the terminal of an Ubuntu 20.04 (or similar) system sudo/root privileges
+#Step 1: Add Docker's Repository To Your System
+The recommended way to install Docker Compose and related packages from Docker is to add Docker's repository to your system's list of repos.
+Adding Docker's repo will allow you to download and update the latest packages using the apt package manager.

+To begin, update your package list:

+apt update -y
+Next, you'll need these four packages to allow apt to work with HTTPS-based repositories:

+ca-certificates - A package that verifies SSL/TLS certificates. curl - A popular data transfer tool that supports multiple protocols including HTTPS. gnupg - An open source implementation of the Pretty Good Privacy (PGP) suite of cryptographic tools. lsb-release - A utility for reporting Linux Standard Base (LSB) versions.
+Use this command to install those packages:

+apt install ca-certificates curl gnupg lsb-release Output will look similar to:Install prerequisites

+Make a directory for Docker's GPG key:

+mkdir /etc/apt/demokeyrings
+Use curl to download Docker's keyring and pipe it into gpg to create a GPG file so apt trusts Docker's repo:

+ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /etc/apt/demokeyrings/demodocker.gpg

+Add the Docker repo to your system with this command:

+ echo \
+  "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/demokeyrings/demodocker.gpg] https://download.docker.com/linux/ubuntu \
+  $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list
+The output should look similar to:Add official Docker repo

+#Step 2: Install Docker Compose And Related Packages
+Now that you added Docker's repo, update your package lists again:

+apt update -y
+Next, install Docker-CE (Community Edition), the Docker-CE CLI, the containerd runtime, and Docker Compose with this command:

+apt install docker-ce docker-ce-cli containerd.io docker-compose-plugin Output should look similar to:Install Docker

+You can verify Docker-CE, the Docker-CE CLI, containerd, and Docker Compose are installed by checking their versions with these commands:

+docker --version; docker compose version;ctr version

 Apache Nifi comes to mind if you are looking for a simple, but robust, tool to process data from various sources.
 In short, Apache NiFi is a tool to process and distribute data.
 Its intuitive UI supports routing definitions, a variety of connectors
 (in/out), and many built-in processors.
 All these features combined together make it a suitable optional platform for our use case.